ColaLightOriginal/GraphV/README.md

 ## Issues

 On the Widget window there is a problem with render after using a scroll.
-To see all the edges and nodes after You use scroll, use the filter option '=1'.
+To see all the edges and nodes after You use scroll, click ont the filter option '=1'.

 ## Contributing